One of the most problematic differences between partners can be their nervous system biases in energy and arousal levels.

 Making out-of-control, angry statements is also not the better option, compared to what may look like wimping out, staying illusive, or being aloof.
 You may be standing up for your truth, but the delivery you are using—including bullets and bombs—takes away from your message, and makes it impossible to be heard.

 Each type has to grow.
-The submarine needs to stand up more, as the airplane stands down.
-Both need to come together and connect, giving each other a safe place to come up to and to land.
+The iceberg needs to stand up more, as the volcano stands down.
+Both need to come together and connect, giving each other a safe place to meet and balance each other out.